AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 void PI_aprintf(const char *alias, const char *format, ...)
 ```
 These functions work the same as their C counterpart printf().
 PI_printf() always
-prints to Prolog’s current output stream.
+prints to Prolog's current output stream.
 PI_aprintf() prints to the Prolog stream
 named by the alias argument.
-Unless you want the output to always go to C’s standard output for some special reason, you should use the PI_printf and
+Unless you want the output to always go to C's standard output for some special reason, you should use the PI_printf and
 PI_aprintf functions for all output.

 ## 21.3 Further Considerations on Interfacing Foreign Predicates

 ### 21.3.1 Predicates that Maintain State

-As an example of a set of predicates that maintain state, let’s build a little counter
+As an example of a set of predicates that maintain state, let's build a little counter
 package.
 When you consult this package, there will be a counter and a set of functions for manipulating that counter.
 Although this package is not very useful or ef-
 ficient, it serves as a good example.
 There are four things you can do with a counter:
 * initialize the counter by setting it to an integer